PostgREST/postgrest-docs/docs/api.rst

     }
   ]

-If you just want to filter the films by actors but don't want to include them in the response, you must leave the embedded columns empty.
+If you want to filter the films by actors but don't want to include them in the response, you must leave the embedded columns empty.

 .. tabs::